Pool betting licensing arrangements

 In these cases, the Pool will not require an operating licence from the Commission, unless it separately has remote key equipment in GB.

-The licensed operator will still require a general betting standard operating licence as they are providing facilities for gambling to a customer by virtue of the B2C contract illustrated above.
+The licensed operator will still require a general betting standard operating licence as they are providing facilities for gambling to a customer by virtue of the B2C contract previously illustrated.